-According to this week disease forecast, the risk of drowning tends to continue during the long school vacation.
-Drowning risks also continue in areas with heavy rains, flash floods, and fast-flowing streams.
+According to this week disease forecast, the risk of drowning tends to continue as the weather is getting warm.

 The Department of Disease Control (DDC) urges all communities to implement preventive measures against drowning, i.e. 1) survey for risky water sources such as community water resources, check dams and irrigation canals, 2) communicate and warn the communities of drowning risk and promote community participation using available channels such as village broadcast, 3) install safety fences and warning signs at all risky natural water sources and provide safety devices, e.g. empty plastic gallon jugs or bottles tied up with ropes, swimming rubber rings, sticks, and belts.